Dishaa-Agarwal/test_repo/README.md

    conda create --file=./environment.yml
    ```
 ## Deployment
 Deployment is configured using CI/CD.
-You can either deploy the code in 2 ways: Please view Additional Information or setup a git repo and commit/push to branches within the build_and_deployment.yaml file.
+You can either deploy the code in 2 ways: Please view Additional Information or setup a git repository and commit/push to branches within the build_and_deployment.yaml file.

-Note: The repo was built using GitHub's workflow jobs for CI/CD execution.
+Note: The repository was built using GitHub's workflow jobs for CI/CD execution.

 ## Naming Convention
 - Feature Domain Folders: FD_<domain_name>